 - VUMC Peer Support - Trained peers in a workgroup proactively offer emotional support to individual colleagues following challenging events.

 - Finding a Mental Health Provider

-- Behavioral Health Providers on the Vanderbilt Aetna Plans - Find in-network providers for long-term mental health care or psychiatric needs.
+- Behavioral Health Providers on the VUMC Aetna Plans - Find in-network providers for long-term mental health care or psychiatric needs.

 - Behavior Health Navigator - VUMC employees now have access to a Behavior Health Navigator to offer support, guidance and education to the employee who has been diagnosed with or has a loved one with a diagnosis of bipolar disorder or schizophrenia spectrum disorders, which include brief psychotic disorder, schizoaffective disorder and catatonia.

 - Vanderbilt Behavioral Health - The psychiatric crisis assessment and hospital admissions program for Vanderbilt Behavioral Health is available 24 hours a day, 7 days a week.
 Call 615-327-7000.